 a chance to perform to the best of their ability.

 (Please Note: we are unable to supply an accompanist)

 We are looking for applicants with a high level of achievement but

 also an equal degree of potential, in their future studies and

-For further information please contact Celia Willitt at the address
+For further information please contact Celia Willitt (preferably by

 The Laurels, Sunnybox Lane,

 Slindon Common, Arundel, West